Winnie09/Wenpin_Hou/index.md

 #### Research Interests

-As an Assistant Professor (tenure-track) in the [Department of Biostatistics and Bioinformatics](https://biostat.duke.edu/) at [Duke University](https://www.duke.edu/) [School of Medicine](https://medschool.duke.edu/), Dr. Wenpin Hou develops AI and statistical methods to decode gene regulatory programs from single-cell and spatial multiomics data.
-Her research aims to characterize developmental processes, uncover regulatory alterations in complex human diseases, and identify actionable targets for therapeutic intervention.
+Dr. Wenpin Hou is an Assistant Professor (tenure-track) in the [Department of Biostatistics and Bioinformatics](https://biostat.duke.edu/) at the [Duke University](https://www.duke.edu/) [School of Medicine](https://medschool.duke.edu/), and an affiliated member of the [New York Genome Center (NYGC)](https://www.nygenome.org/).
+To support ongoing research initiatives, she maintains an appointment as a tenure-track Assistant Professor (on research leave) in the [Department of Biostatistics](https://www.publichealth.columbia.edu/academics/departments/biostatistics) at [Columbia University](https://www.columbia.edu/), where she remains an affiliated member of the [Data Science Institute](https://datascience.columbia.edu/people/wenpin-hou/).

+Dr. Hou engineers domain-specific AI models and mechanistic statistical frameworks to resolve the intricate, cell-state-specific logic of gene regulatory programs.
+By reconstructing high-dimensional spatiotemporal profiles from multiomics data, her group models system-level regulatory dynamics across diverse tissues and clinical conditions, charting programmatic regulatory changes in human diseases to identify actionable interventions.

 Her group focuses on developing:
 - Statistical models for temporal and spatial dynamics in single-cell and spatial omics data
 - Computational methods for inferring DNA methylation and its spatial landscape
 - Foundation models for modeling gene regulatory activity
-- Generative pre-trained transformer approaches for biomedical applications (e.g., image analysis, genomics Q&A)
+- Generative pre-trained transformer approaches for biomedical applications (e.g., single-cell annotation, image analysis, genomics Q&A)

-Prior to joining Duke, Dr. Hou was an Assistant Professor (tenure-track) in the [Department of Biostatistics](https://www.publichealth.columbia.edu/academics/departments/biostatistics) at [Columbia University](https://www.columbia.edu/) and an affiliated member of the [Data Science Institute](https://datascience.columbia.edu/people/wenpin-hou/).
-She currently maintains an academic affiliation with Columbia.

 #### Awards and Recognition
 - [2025 Mentor of the Year](https://www.irvinginstitute.columbia.edu/news/2025-mentor-year) from [Columbia University Irving Medical Center](https://www.cuimc.columbia.edu/)  in January 2026.